a10networks/a10-acos-cli/README.md

 | `2.0.0` |  `2.9.x`, `2.13.x`, `2.14.x`, `2.15.x`, `2.16.x` | `17.1.x` |  `2.4.4` | `>=3.0.0,=<6.0.0` |

 ## How it works
-   1. Install Ansible on your local OS, Please refer below sections for more details.
+   1. Install Ansible on your local OS.
    2. Search required Ansible configuration from examples.
-In case not found create a new one, Please refer below sections for more details.
-   3. Execute Ansible playbooks to apply thunder configuration, Please refer below sections for more details.
+   3. Execute Ansible playbooks to apply thunder configuration.
-   4. Verify thunder configuration after ansible playbook is applied, Please refer below sections for more details.
+   4. Verify thunder configuration after ansible playbook is applied.

+   Please refer below sections for more details.

 ## How to install Ansbile Suite on Ubuntu
 To install Ansible Suite on Ubuntu, Run the following command to download and install the latest version of Ansible: